 State aid is any advantage granted by public authorities through state resources on a selective basis to any organisations that could potentially distort competition and trade in the European Union (EU).

 The definition of state aid is very broad because ‘an advantage’ can take many forms.
 It is anything which is an undertaking that an organisation engaged in an economic activity could not get on the open market.
 All funding provided by WEF must comply with State Aid rules.
 There are two aspects of Water Environment Funding that are European Union approved schemes: funding for infrastructure improvements on agricultural land (ABER) and the SEPA river restoration compensation scheme.

 As small amounts of aid are unlikely to distort competition, a useful approved EU mechanism for State aid is the industrial de minimis regulation which allows small amounts of aid i.e. less than €200,000 over 3 consecutive fiscal years, to a single undertaking for a wide range of purposes.

 Funding for infrastructure improvements on agricultural land

 Funding will only be awarded to infrastructure improvements on agricultural land when required as part of a river restoration or removal of a fish barrier project.
 These payments are made available under Commission Regulation (EU) No 702/2014 , Water Environment Fund SA.
 41329.
-Further guidance on State aid is also available.
+Further guidance on state aid:

-For more information about the Water Environment Fund, project eligibility and potential funding, you can get in touch by emailing us at email@example.com
+For more information about the Water Environment Fund you can get in touch by emailing us at: email@example.com